woa-vayu/POCOX3Pro-Guides/Other-en/ExtractingPartitions.md

   </p>
 </details>

-## Booting to recovery
+## Booting to TWRP

-- If not already done, please proceed with the installing recovery as told in **Flashing recovery** section in [Partitioning](/InstallWindows-en/Partitioning.md) guide for the POCO X3 Pro.
-Come back once you're done.

-- Reboot into recovery
+- Reboot your device into TWRP, assuming you have installed it previously

-Your POCO X3 Pro will boot into TWRP/SHRP.
+Your POCO X3 Pro will boot into TWRP.

 ## Retrieve the location of our target partition